stphivos/fnval/README.md

 > -- <cite>[OWASP’s Top 10](https://www.owasp.org/index.php/Top_10_2013-A7-Missing_Function_Level_Access_Control)</cite>

 A determined malicious person can patiently study a web application to discover exposed endpoints, understand how they are used and feed data to them to identify missing controls on the server-side.
-Sadly, not everyone stops there.

 Automated vulnerability scanners usually do very poorly in these checks because they require extensive manually defined configurations and expected outcome for every possible test-case.